telerik/xamarin-forms-docs/installation-and-deployment/required-android-support-libraries.md

 The controls in the suite require specific Xamarin Android Support Libraries to render correctly on Android.
 This is the complete list:

+> The latest supported version of Xamarin Android Support Libraries is **22.2.1.0**.

 ## Calendar

 * Xamarin.Android.Support.v7.AppCompat